Watering & Fertilizing Instructions

 • Watering frequency will vary from once every second day on rainy, cool days to two times a day or more on very hot or windy days.

 • When adjusting to weather conditions, the best indicator is the weight of the container, not the “finger test”.
-When watering or fertilizing, water until it runs out the bottom of the container.
-Note: Watch for shrinkage gaps after severe drying – in this case water will prematurely run out the bottom – if this happens place the container in a bowl full of water until fully saturated.
+When watering or fertilizing, water until it runs out of the bottom of the container.
+Note: Watch for shrinkage gaps after severe drying – in this case, water will prematurely run out the bottom – if this happens, place the container in a bowl full of water until fully saturated.

 • Geraniums and mixed sun baskets should be placed in bright locations with a reasonable amount of direct sun.
 Petunias and Calibrachoas are best for full sun.

-• Fuchsias, Begonias, all Impatiens, and mixed shade baskets should be placed in bright, but shaded or filtered sunlight locations, and could receive early morning or late evening direct sun.
-Except Boliviensis Begonias which would tolerate sun for most of the day, but will do alright in very bright shade locations.
+• Fuchsias, Begonias, all Impatiens, and mixed shade baskets should be placed in bright, but shaded or filtered sunlight locations, and could receive direct sunlight early in the morning or late in the evening.
+Except Boliviensis Begonias, which would tolerate sun for most of the day, but will do alright in very bright shade locations.

 Newsletter Signup